jcook03266/Rock-Paper-Scissors-Java-GUI-Program-/README.md

 This program is a great way to teach the basics of front end UI design in the realm of Java and any other comparable P.L.

+In this rep. you'll find screenshots of the program running at its various stages, as well as a picture of the original UI layout design that mapped out the final product.

 Feel free to fork or reference this project in your own future designs, cheers!